Out-of-State Car Insurance: What You Need to Know

 Does Car Insurance Follow You Across State Lines?

 Yes.
-Your car insurance follows the car, not just the state.
-When you drive across state lines, your existing policy travels with you and stays valid throughout the U.S. If your liability limits are lower than the minimums of the state you're visiting, your insurer automatically bumps coverage up to meet that state's minimums for the duration of your visit.
-No calls, no paperwork, no gaps.
+Your policy follows the car wherever you drive in the U.S. If your liability limits are lower than the state you're visiting, your insurer automatically raises them to match that state's minimums for the duration of your stay with no calls or paperwork required.

-The risk isn't in traveling.
-It's in relocating.
-If you move to a new state and don't update your policy within the required grace period (30 to 90 days, depending on the state), you could be driving with coverage that doesn't meet local legal requirements.
+The risk is in relocating, not traveling.
+If you move and don't update your policy within the grace period (30 to 90 days by state), your coverage may not meet local requirements.
 A claim filed under a mismatched policy can be delayed, reduced or denied.
-The cost of a denied claim will always exceed the cost of updating your policy.

 How Out-of-State Coverage Works

-Car insurance follows both the car and the driver.
-Your policy is tied to the vehicle but extends to any licensed driver operating it with your permission.
-When you travel, your full coverage, liability limits and add-ons like roadside assistance apply nationwide.
+Your policy is tied to your car but extends to any licensed driver who operates it with your permission.
+Your liability limits apply nationwide, and add-ons like roadside assistance travel with the policy too.
+For extended stays, confirm with your insurer whether duration limits apply.

-When you relocate, your existing coverage stays valid during the grace period, but your insurer prices your policy based on the ZIP code where your car is garaged.
-A move from rural Ohio to Miami, for example, can push full coverage rates well above $134 a month ($1,608 a year).
-Your deductibles, liability limits and required coverages change too.
+When you relocate, your insurer reprices your policy based on your new garaging ZIP code.
+Your deductibles and liability limits change too, since each state sets its own minimums and required coverages.
+Moving to a high-cost state can push your rate above the $134 national average.
 Michigan requires personal injury protection (PIP) under its no-fault system.
 Florida mandates PIP and property damage liability.
 New York requires higher bodily injury limits than most states.

 A third scenario applies if you register your car in a different state to get cheaper rates.
 This is rate evasion, a form of insurance fraud, and it gives your insurer grounds to deny claims and cancel your policy.
 Active-duty military members are a recognized exception and may keep their home-state registration while stationed elsewhere.